How to Write a LinkedIn Summary in 3 Easy Steps

-How to write a good LinkedIn summary at the first try?
+How to write a good LinkedIn summary on the first try?
 You’re right: it’s impossible!
 Even the most proactive job seeker can hardly avoid all common LinkedIn profile writing mistakes.
 Preparing a raw draft might be the most changeling part of writing a good LinkedIn summary, but it’s necessary to do for sure.
 Dividing it into 6 small sub-points will simplify the process:

 - Achievements.
 Write down all of your most valuable accomplishments from your past job or internship so that they describe the value you have contributed to your former employers.
 For instance, “increased revenues through the new sale’s strategy”.

 - Values and passions.
-Create a small list of things that inspire you and make you more forward during the job.
+Create a small list of things that inspire you and make you move forward during the job.
 This can be something from creative thinking, building trustful relationships with the team members to your hobbies like hockey playing or volunteering in the local hospitals.

 - Exceptional skills.
 Take a minute and think of some super skills you possessed at your previous job and your former colleagues didn’t.
 Maybe, you’ll remember that you can bring up people together and finally get everyone to work.
 Or what if you’re an exceptional identifier of errors in the documents that no one else could see?

 - Quantifiable facts.
-Providing data in figures gives the other employer a clear picture of your performance.
+Providing data in figures gives the other employees a clear picture of your performance.
 He will have a chance to value such information and not just content himself with your claims how great you are as an employee.

 - Verve.
-What is something that distinct you from everyone else?
+What is something that distinguishes you from everyone else?
 Mention anything you may find even weird about yourself.
 For instance: “I like working in the late evenings because this is when I catch your inspiration”.

 - Awards.
-When it comes to LinkedIn summary for students, this is especially important since universities have a great platform for people to collect awards and use them in their resumes and other profiles to gain more value.
+When it comes to the LinkedIn summary for students, this is especially important since universities have a great platform for people to collect awards and use them in their resumes and other profiles to gain more value.